Eikichi Yazawa: 2000–2012: Period of musical challenges

-2013-2021: Holding the Several Dome Concerts, and the Coronavirus Pandemic
+2013–2021: Holding several Dome concerts, and the coronavirus pandemic

 From 2013 to 2016, Yazawa reduced the number of concerts on his annual tour.
 He mainly held the concerts in large cities like Tokyo, Osaka, Fukuoka, Nagoya.
-Instead of this reduction, he formed the band called Z's with young musicians and hold the live in the provincial cities like Miyazaki, Shizuoka, Akita, and so on.
+Instead of this reduction, he formed the band Z's with young musicians and hold the live in the provincial cities like Miyazaki, Shizuoka, Akita, and so on.

 In the Christmas of 2013, he started to have the dinner show called Dreamer in Grand Hyatt Tokyo.
 This show held in the Christmas season of 2014, 2016, and 2019.
-The version of Christmas day of 2016 is released in Blu-ray and DVD on the following year.
+The version of Christmas Day of 2016 is released in Blu-ray and DVD on the following year.

-On September 5, 2015, Rock in Dome, his 5th Tokyo Dome concert is held.
+On September 5, 2015, Rock in Dome, his 5th Tokyo Dome concert was held.
 The dome was filled with a full crowd of over 50,000 audiences.
 For this concert, he filmed the video work of riding the motorcycle at the California area.

 In 2017, he resumed large-scale live tour, Traveling Bus 2017.
 This tour is named after 1977 concert tour Traveling Bus, which includes 1st Budokan live.
 This tour's band including Geoff Dugmore, Jeff Kollman, Guy Allison, and Snake Davis.

-In 2018, because his age is turning into 69 (the number 69 can be read as "rock" in Japanese), the tour called Stay Rock is held in 5 cities, which includes his first concert in Kyocera Dome Osaka.
+In 2018, because his age is turning into 69 (the number 69 can be read as "rock" in Japanese), the tour called Stay Rock, was held in 5 cities, which includes his first concert in Kyocera Dome Osaka.
 The toured finished in Tokyo Dome on September 15, 2018.
 This live is aired on television.

 Two concerts in 2019 tour Rock Must Go On were canceled because of Yazawa's throat ache.
 That was his first time to cancel his concert.
 He successfully came back on the live in Sendai, and the tour was concluded in Osaka-jō Hall.
 He planned the extra concerts of this tour in 2020 but canceled due to Coronavirus pandemic.
 During the pandemic, he distributed three unreleased live on streaming service.

 Yazawa has been back on stage in the autumn of 2021.
-In this tour I'm Back!! -Rock is Unstoppable-, he held 31 concerts in 23 cities, including 4 concerts in Nippon Budokan.
+On the I'm Back!! -Rock is Unstoppable- tour, he held 31 concerts in 23 cities, including 4 concerts in Nippon Budokan.

-2022-present: Half-Century Anniversary, "King of Rock"
+2022–present: Half-century anniversary, "King of Rock"

-In the year of 2022, half-century anniversary of his debut, Yazawa continues his activities.
-In July, the rock festival organized by Yazawa himself is held.
-And on August 27, he started the 50th anniversary stadium and dome tour My Way from the Japan National Stadium.
-NHK reported this live's rehearsal, calling him as "King of Rock".
+In 2022, the half-century anniversary of his debut, Yazawa continued his activities.
+In July, the rock festival organized by Yazawa himself was held.
+On August 27, he started the 50th anniversary stadium and dome tour My Way at the Japan National Stadium.
+NHK reported this live rehearsal, calling him the "King of Rock".
 That was first concert held in this place with audiences (idol group Arashi taped the concert without audiences in 2020).
-The tour will continue in Fukuoka Dome on September 17, Kyocera Dome Osaka on September 24.
+The tour continued at Fukuoka Dome on September 17 and at Kyocera Dome Osaka on September 24.